officialgazette/publication-configuration-server/README.md

-# The publication configuration server
+# The Publication Configuration Server

+The publication configuration server is designed to deliver the configuration of client-specific publication types.
+It provides a REST API, which is used by the core software to supply the corresponding client-specific forms (Publication Types) at runtime.

 ```mermaid